CESNET/CzechLight-br2-external/doc/architecture.md

 - U-Boot [environment](https://elinux.org/U-boot_environment_variables_in_linux) is marked as "I'm trying to boot an A/B slot now" while keeping track of how many attaempts are remaining.

-- Once an A/B boot slot is chosen, another [U-Boot script](../board/czechlight/clearfog/boot.scr.txt) (which is a part of every system release and therefore updateable) changes LED blinking patterns, loads the [device tree](https://elinux.org/Device_Tree_Reference) (such as [this one](../board/czechlight/clearfog/sdn-roadm-line-clearfog.dts)) which provides Linux-level device description, and launches the kernel.
+- Once an A/B boot slot is chosen, another [U-Boot script](../board/czechlight/clearfog/boot.scr.txt) (which is a part of every system release and therefore updateable) changes LED blinking patterns, resets the fan controller, loads the [device tree](https://elinux.org/Device_Tree_Reference) (such as [this one](../board/czechlight/clearfog/sdn-roadm-line-clearfog.dts)) which provides Linux-level device description, and launches the kernel.

 ### 2) Linux Kernel: